ehma90/ehma90/README.md

 ## I'm a Frontend Engineer!

-- I’m learning, that's what we all do!
+- I believe learning never stop.
-- I’m looking to collaborate with other developers
+- I’m looking to collaborate with other developers.
 - I enjoy communication, else how do we get relevant information?
 - I love meditating, help to organize my thinking process.
 - My code is almost guaranteed to run on your device :relaxed:.